By BVS Staff

 San Antonio, Texas

 The University of Texas- San Antonio is a Hispanic-serving institution that nearly 29,000 students call their academic home.
-As of Fall 2016, 51% of the school’s enrollment was made up of Hispanic students.
+Fifty-one of the school's enrollment is made up of Hispanic students.
 UTSA offers 71 bachelors degree programs, 70 masters degree programs, 24 doctoral programs, and a handful of undergraduate and graduate certificates.
 The school has been dubbed an Emerging Tier One Research Institution and was ranked the number one Hispanic-serving institution in the United States by Bloomberg Businessweek.
 It is also a highly affordable public university, especially considering its location in a major metropolitan area.